Ian Happ Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.45 team ERA ranks 19th among all MLB pitching staffs.
+- The Mets' 4.42 team ERA ranks 18th among all league pitching staffs.

+- Carrasco (3-6) gets the starting nod for the Mets in his 17th start of the season.
+He has a 6.60 ERA in 76 1/3 innings pitched, with 52 strikeouts.

-- In his most recent time out on Thursday against the Kansas City Royals, the righty tossed 5 2/3 innings, giving up three earned runs while surrendering 11 hits.
+- The right-hander's most recent time out came on Thursday against the Kansas City Royals, when he tossed six innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.